prarthanats/ERA/Session6_Assignmnet/PART 2 - CNN and Architectural Basics on MNIST/README.md

 ![download (1)](https://github.com/prarthanats/ERA/assets/32382676/e9a09cd6-d502-495f-8db9-2f9e0464f4a0)

-1. Convolution Block: Convolution layer consists of channels of size 8, 16, 32.The implemented architecture is designed to extract edges and gradients at the Receptive Fields of 3 to 7,with 3 convolution blocks and convolution block 4 for textures.
+1. Convolution Block: Convolution layer consists of channels of size 8, 16, 32.The implemented architecture is designed to extract edges and gradients at the Receptive Fields of 7,with 3 convolution blocks and convolution block 4 for textures.
 2. Transition Block: To reduce the channel after each block, from 32 to 8. after convolution block, 1x1 convolution is applied , that helped us to reduce num of parameters.
 This is squeeze operation.
 3. AvgPooling: It is applied as the 2nd pool before prediction so as to calculates for each pixel is average value rather than the max value for the feature map
 4. BatchNormalization: It is applied after every convolution layer except the last one to standadize the input to a convolution layer for every batch.